department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 **Initial Review**

 A Veterans Service Representative (VSR) will review your claim.
-It will move to step 3 if we don’t need any more evidence to support it.
+It'll move to step 3 if we don’t need any more evidence to support it.

 </li>